-The St. Tammany Parish Sheriff’s Office has received inquiries from the members of the public on how they can help Deputy Nail and his family.
+The St. Tammany Parish Sheriff’s Office has received inquiries from the members of the public on how they can help Deputy Kenneth Doby and his family.

-While blood donations frequently come up as response to a shooting incident, Deputy Nail fortunately has not needed blood.
-However, The Blood Center has graciously offered to host a blood drive to benefit Deputy Nail Thursday, April 5 from 11:30 a.m. to 4 p.m. at the 26th Avenue entrance to the St. Tammany Parish Justice Center in Covington.
+While blood donations frequently come up as response to a shooting incident, it does not appear that Deputy Doby will be needing blood.
+However, The Blood Center has graciously offered to host a blood drive to benefit Deputy Doby, Friday, May 27 from 9 a.m. to 3 p.m. in the Registrar of Voters Office on the first floor of the St. Tammany Parish Justice Center parking garage.

-The Blood Center will open up an account in Deputy Nail's name and issue $10 credits for donations received at the blood drive.
+The Blood Center will open an account in Deputy Doby’s name and issue $10 credits for donations received at the blood drive.

-Blood donations can also be made at The Blood Center’s Slidell Donor Center or one of the nine other blood center locations, at any time, in Deputy Nail’s name.
-Donors should specify "Replacement donation on behalf of Justin Nail."
+Blood donations can also be made at The Blood Center’s Slidell Donor Center or one of the nine other blood center locations, at any time, in Deputy Doby’s name.
+Donors should specify "Replacement donation on behalf of Deputy Kenneth Doby."
 These donations will also be included in the financial tally.

-Blood type or relationship to Deputy Nail has no bearing on this action.
+Blood type or relationship to Deputy Doby has no bearing on this action.